 • The new U.S.-EU High-Level Working Group on Jobs and Growth needs to factor into its planning the important fact that the United States and the EU have concluded many bilateral free trade agreements and are moving forward with new agreements with a special emphasis on modernizing them to tackle pressing 21st Century issues such as trans-border data flows, discriminatory industrial policies and state-owned enterprises.
-The United States is pursuing the Trans Pacific Partnership (TPP), while the EU is concluding a Comprehensive Economic and Trade Agreement with Canada, has ongoing negotiations with India, Mercosur and others, and may start negotiating a deal with Japan.
+The United States is pursuing the Trans Pacific Partnership (TPP), while the EU is concluding a Comprehensive Economic and Trade Agreement with Canada, has ongoing negotiations with India, Mercosur and others, including most recently with Japan.